Capturing the song of Menura

 Cover of R. T. Littlejohns 1933 book.

 Interestingly, a 12–inch version of this recording was issued by Decca Recording Co Ltd, in England (K692 GA 5165-6]) under the title ‘THE SONG OF THE LYRE BIRD (Australia’s greatest songster)’.
 Its release date is not shown on the disc.
-The recordings on the 10-inch and 12-inch discs seem to be identical.
+The recordings on the 10-inch and 12-inch discs seem to be identical.Therefore, contrary to an account by Brand (1938), the first sound recording experimentations by Ray Littlejohns in 1931 were not the source of the gramophone recording eventually produced by Herschells and the consequent minor error in stating that this gramophone recording was released as early as 1931.

 FIRST DIRECT OUTSIDE BROADCAST

-...........‘Credit for the first actual, or “live”, broadcast should, I feel, go to the late Tom Tregellas of Melbourne.
+Delving further into the background to these historic field recordings of wild birds Michael Sharland tried to clarify the circumstances of the earliest attempts to broadcast the song of the Superb Lyrebird (Sharland 1962).
+He states that:...........‘Credit for the first actual, or “live”, broadcast should, I feel, go to the late Tom Tregellas of Melbourne.
 [The] two broadcasts were in fact made within a few days of one another, and as a matter of interest, the details might be put on record.
 I myself heard both and took part in one.

 There was some little rivalry, withal friendly, between Ray Littlejohns and Tom Tregellas on lyrebird matters about 1930-31.
 Admittedly, Littlejohns got in first with the bird’s song on the air, but this wasn’t a “live” broadcast, but was reproduced from a film sound track which he had made a year or so earlier.

 It was also a case of one radio station getting in before the other.
 When the Australian Broadcasting Commission (sic) announced that, with the help of Tregellas, it would try for a broadcast from Sherbrooke forest on a certain day a commercial station controlled by a Melbourne newspaper at once got a sound track from Littlejohns, and with him as commentator, put over this “mechanical” broadcast a few days beforehand.
 It was the next week-end, on the scheduled day, that Tregellas’ “live” broadcast was put on, after he and I had cut tracks through bracken and scrub for the wires.
 Tregellas gave a running commentary on the bird as it performed and called in front of the microphones laid to its mounds.
 This was on a Sunday afternoon in June 1931, and the performance came over well.
-Subsequent “live” broadcasts were made both by Tregellas and Littlejohns.
+Subsequent “live” broadcasts were made both by Tregellas and Littlejohns.’

 Sharland (1931) gives the date for this broadcast as 28 June 1931 although Smith (1968), presumably in error, records the date of this historic broadcast from Melbourne as 27 June 1931.
 Both agree that it was transmitted through the radio stations 3AR and 3LO of the Australian Broadcasting Company.
 Len Smith adds the comment that the broadcast was ‘repeated on 5 July 1931 when it was relayed to all states of the Commonwealth and received with perfect clarity in New South Wales and Tasmania’ (Smith 1968).
 These accounts seem to contradict the record as shown in newsprint of the time (see later).
 It seems the broadcast promoted by Littlejohns and the live broadcast achieved with the assistance of Tom Tregellas have been confounded.
 It is possible (see later) that the mention of broadcasts in late June if not referring to those orchestrated by Littlejohns, alternatively might refer to some preliminary tests by the ABC.
 However, the ‘official’ and generally recognized first live broadcast (see later) must be the one that occurred on 5 July 1931.